yoparky/gpu_usage_approximator/README.md

 ## ⚠️ Limitations

-- Calculations are **estimates** and may vary from actual usage due to implementation-specific optimizations
+- Calculations are **estimates** and may vary from actual usage due to model or implementation-specific optimizations
 - Designed specifically for **transformer-based models** - accuracy may vary for other architectures
 - Based on **vLLM v0.7.3** - results may differ with other vLLM versions
 - Does not account for dynamic memory allocation patterns during runtime